Tea house Wittisheim

 Full is empty, a strange statement..

 A wooden plank path straddles a pond surrounded by five iris beds.
-Straight, man-made borders contrast with a natural bank of river gravel.
-A boat has run aground, marked by time and reclaimed by nature.
+Straight borders, laid out by human hands, contrast with a natural bank formed by river gravel.
+A boat lies beached, marked by time and reclaimed by nature.

-This setting is also a nod to the Indian Bodhidharma, founder of Zen, who lived around the year 500 (1000 years after Buddha).
+This scene is also a nod to the Indian Bodhidharma, founder of Zen, who lived around the year 500 (1,000 years after Buddha).

-This is where East and West unite in harmony..
+It is here that East and West come together in harmony..

 Dedicated to the ancestral art of tea